xhsu/LeaderMode/README.md

 ## Known Issues
 * Players have to press and hold CTRL to keep their speed while ducking.
 * Running into walls will cause a sudden stop of Dash_Out anim.
+* Models cannot emit sounds during weapon swapping, if the sound EVENT is assigned on the first frame.
+* WeaponsList HUD could flashback and forth during weapon swapping.

 ## Commands
 | Command                             | Description                                     |